james-westwood/govcookiecutter/{{ cookiecutter.repo_name }}/docs/contributor_guide/CONTRIBUTING.md

 ## Documentation

-[We write our documentation in MyST Markdown for use in Sphinx][myst].
+[We write our documentation in Markdown for use in MkDocs.
 This is mainly stored in the `docs` folder, unless it's more appropriate to store it elsewhere, like this file.

-[Please read our guidance on how to write accessible documentation][docs-write-accessible-documentation], as well as our [guidance on writing Sphinx documentation][docs-write-sphinx-documentation].
+[Please read our guidance on how to write accessible documentation][docs-write-accessible-documentation], as well as our [guidance on writing mkdocs documentation][docs-write-mkdocs-documentation].
 This allows you to build the documentation into an accessible, searchable website.

 [code-of-conduct]: https://github.com/best-practice-and-impact/govcookiecutter/blob/main/%7B%7B%20cookiecutter.repo_name%20%7D%7D/docs/contributor_guide/CODE_OF_CONDUCT.md